waldnzwrld/yarns-loom/README.md

 ### Acknowledgements
 - Thanks to [forum user `Airell`](https://forum.mutable-instruments.net/t/yarns-firmware-wish-list/8051/39) for the idea of per-part latching
 - Thanks to [forum user `sdejesus13`](https://forum.mutable-instruments.net/t/yarns-firmware-wish-list/8051/24) for encouraging the exploration of clock-based recording
-- Thanks to [forum user `bloc`](https://forum.mutable-instruments.net/t/loom-alternative-firmware-for-yarns-looper-paraphony-and-more/17723/3) for support, bug reports, and many great ideas
+- Thanks to [forum user `bloc`](https://forum.mutable-instruments.net/t/loom-alternative-firmware-for-yarns-looper-paraphony-and-more/17723/3) for beta testing, bug reports, support, and many great ideas
 - And above all, thanks to Émilie Gillet for making a great module and then open-sourcing it!